-12. Enhanced resident monitoring
+11. Enhanced resident monitoring

-In the event of a resident being suspected or confirmed with C. difficile colonisation or infection, the following measures should also be implemented:
+In the event of a resident being confirmed or suspected with C. difficile colonisation or infection, the following measures should also be implemented:

-Instigation of enhanced monitoring of other residents for symptoms of C. difficile with close observation of all residents receiving antibiotic treatment

-• Other residents who develop diarrhoeal stools (type 5-7 on the Bristol stool form scale, see Appendix 1) should be isolated immediately and have a stool sample sent for C. difficile testing.
+- Instigation of enhanced monitoring of other residents for symptoms of C. difficile with close observation of all residents receiving antibiotic treatment - Other residents who develop diarrhoeal stools (type 5-7 on the Bristol stool form scale) should be isolated immediately and have a stool sample sent for C. difficile testing.
 A fluid balance and stool chart should be commenced

-13. C. difficile card
+12. C. difficile card